 Hyperglycemia, or high blood sugar, caused by diabetes cannot be cured entirely.
-However, it can be successfully treated and maintained through medication and diet.
+However, it can be successfully managed through medication and diet.
 If left untreated, it can damage your nervous function, lead to kidney failure, and cause a stroke.

-Furthermore, it can potentially derogate your oral health as well.
-Keep reading this article till the end to learn more about type-2 diabetes and dental disease.
+Diabetes can potentially damage your oral health as well.
+Here’s everything you need to know about type 2 diabetes and dental disease.

 According to the Most Popular Dentist in Dubai, diabetes can affect and decrease your body’s efficacy in fighting against gum infection-causing bacteria.
-Additionally, it can diminish our ability to control blood sugar, making us susceptible to periodontitis.
+Additionally, it can diminish your ability to control blood sugar, making you susceptible to periodontitis.